jigs1996/v7-docs/content/start/folder_structure.md

 AdonisJS maintains a clear boundary between the backend and the frontend.
 You should **never import backend code** (such as models, services, or transformers) into your frontend application.

 In practice, your frontend communicates with the backend through HTTP requests and **receives plain JSON data**.
-AdonisJS encourages you to model this reality explicitly — data is fetched and transformed via API responses, rather than being hidden behind shared abstractions.
+AdonisJS encourages you to model this reality explicitly.
+Data is fetched and transformed via API responses, rather than being hidden behind shared abstractions.

 ### Shared types